Medical Advocates

 Abstract

-The effect of hepatitis C on progression to AIDS before and after highly active
+The effect of hepatitis C on progression to AIDS before and after highly active antiretroviral therapy.

 Dorrucci M, Valdarchi C, Suligoi B, et al